jadecobra/python_tdd_exercises/source/functions.rst

     AttributeError: module 'src.functions' has no attribute 'take_unknown_positional_arguments'.
 Did you mean: 'take_positional_arguments'?

-  I add the function with a `starred expression`_ like I did in :ref:`test_constant_functions`, to allow it take in any number of arguments
+  I add the function with a `starred expression`_ like I did in :ref:`test_constant_function`, to allow it take in any number of arguments

   .. code-block:: python